 The Mexican bean beetle looks an awful lot like a ladybug of a different color, and we all love ladybugs, or as some call them, ladybirds.
 But under that cute orangish exterior lies a voracious agricultural pest.
 Unlike its sweet red relatives, it doesn’t prey on other pest insects, but on the plants themselves.
 How can you avoid this hungry spotted bean beetle?
 Let me help!

-Organic Products To Eliminate Mexican Bean Beetles:
+Organic Products To Get Rid of Mexican Bean Beetles:

 Listen to this post on the Epic Gardening Podcast